TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ## Previous versions
 The previous versions can still be found in the commented lines.
 Updates to previous iterations consist of changing the look of the temperature display, replacing input boxes with an array that contains all the sensor values and making the screen scalable.

+## Possible changes for next iterations

+Currently all objects on the screen are removed.
+To increase the frames per second only the changing objects on the screen have to be removed or replaced.
+The bottom part of the screen is currently being used for test data.
+This can be changed so that the buttons display the test data in a pop-up window.
+When the test data has been seen the window can be closed and the main screen will be fully on the screen again.
+Currently the file is not started automatically.
+This has to be changed to automatic startup on boot.

 ## Deployment
 This code can be copied/downloaded onto your own computer and then run from your Python IDE.